almovidhussaini/babylonclone/x/zoneconcierge/README.md

 <!-- TODO: mermaid flowchart for the interaction -->

-In phase 2 integration, ybtc does everything in phase 1, and will send BTC timestamps of headers back to each PoS blockchain.
+In phase 2 integration, Babylon does everything in phase 1, and will send BTC timestamps of headers back to each PoS blockchain.
 Each PoS blockchain can verify the BTC timestamp and ensure that each header is finalized by Bitcoin, thus obtaining Bitcoin security.
 The BTC timestamps can be used by the PoS